boldflight/BibleConverter/test_EPUB/output/Amos.md

 Do not journey down to Beer Sheba.
 For the people of Gilgal will certainly be carried into exile, and Bethel will become a place where disaster abounds.”

+[6] Seek the Lord so you can live!
 Otherwise he will break out like fire against Joseph’s family;
 the fire will consume
 and no one will be able to quench it and save Bethel.
 [7] The Israelites turn justice into bitterness;
+they throw what is fair and right to the ground.

+[8] But there is one who made the constellations Pleiades and Orion;
-they throw what is fair and right to the ground. he can turn the darkness into morning and daylight into night.
+he can turn the darkness into morning and daylight into night.
 He summons the water of the seas